learn-co-curriculum/why-we-blog/README.md

 ## Why blog?
  - Show technical knowledge
  - For you (the student); For your peers; For community; For employers
- - Build Community
+ - Build community
- - Build Credibility
+ - Build credibility
  - Track progress
  - Make contributions to others’ development, even as an early developer